go-modules-by-example/index/011_using_gohack/README.md

 ```

 Now let's assume we want to tweak the `rsc.io/quote` package, in particular we want to tweak the `Hello` function we are
 using.
-We will use `gohack` to do this.
+We use `gohack` to do this.

 "Hack" on `rsc.io/quote`: